tutorcruncher/timecruncher/_posts/2016-05-03-administering-a-tutoring-agency.md

 the users on the system.
 With the integration of the Stripe Card Payment System and GoCardless Direct Debits, payments can be taken automatically from within TutorCruncher.

-If you take the average salary of an admin to be £15,000 not including pension and national insurance contributions, a TutorCruncher Premium plan of £99 per month would be saving your business £13,800/year, whilst giving yourself the time to supply the service your clients expect!

 [Click here to view testimonials from our other clients](/testimonials/).